keesiemeijer/related-posts-by-taxonomy/readme.txt

 === Related Posts by Taxonomy ===
 Contributors: keesiemeijer
-Tags: related,related posts,widget,shortcode,taxonomy,taxonomies,post type,post types,category,categories,tags,similar,posts,thumbnails,post thumbnail,featured image
+Tags: posts,related,related posts,related thumbnails,similar,similar posts,widget,shortcode,taxonomy,taxonomies,post type,post types,category,categories,tag,tags,post thumbnail,post thumbnails,thumbnails,featured,featured image,image,images
-Requires at least: 3.4
+Requires at least: 3.5
-Tested up to: 3.9-beta3
+Tested up to: 3.9
 Stable tag: 0.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This lightweight WordPress plugin provides a widget and shortcode to display related posts as links, post thumbnails, full posts or excerpts.
+This lightweight WordPress plugin provides a widget and shortcode to display related posts as thumbnails, links, excerpts or as full posts.

 == Description ==

-Display related posts as links, post thumbnails, full posts or excerpts.
-Posts with the **most terms** in common will display at the top.
-Choose from single or multiple taxonomies and search for related posts in single or multiple post types.
-The plugin provides an easy way to change the look of the widget or shortcode with your own template and html markup.
-Or use plugin functions in your (child) theme template files to get the related posts.
+Display related posts as thumbnails, links, excerpts or as full posts with a widget or shortcode.
+Posts with the **most terms in common** will display at the top.
+Use multiple taxonomies and post types to get the related posts.
+Include or exclude terms.
+Change the look and feel with your own html templates in your (child) theme.

 Plugin features:

 * Widget and shortcode.
-* Display related posts as links, post thumbnails, full posts or excerpts.
+* Display post thumbnails, links, excerpts or full posts.
 * Exclude or include terms.
 * Exclude posts.
-* Limit related posts by year(s) or by month(s).
+* Limit related posts by date.
-* Only display related posts on single posts.
+* Display related posts on single post pages only.
-* Display related posts after the post content.
+* Automatically display related posts after the post content.
 * Use your own templates for display of the related posts.
+* Use plugin functions to get related posts in your theme templates.
-* Lots of filters to change default behaviour or display.
+* Filters to change the default behavior and display of the plugin.

-For more information on how to use the plugin see the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).
+For more information about the plugin see the [documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/).

-If you want to have related posts after the post content on single post pages without using the shortcode or widget see the [FAQ](http://wordpress.org/extend/plugins/related-posts-by-taxonomy/faq/).
+To have the related posts automatically display after the post content without using the shortcode or widget see the [FAQ](http://wordpress.org/extend/plugins/related-posts-by-taxonomy/faq/).

-Default usage of the shortcode is:
+Default usage for the shortcode is:
 <pre><code>[related_posts_by_tax]</code></pre>

 Attributes for the shortcode are: